kullo/javautils/README.md

 **Assertions**

-Since the `assert` keyword is not relyable on Android, this is a drop-in replacement for assertions that are executed in both debug and release builds.
+Since the `assert` keyword is not reliable on Android, this is a drop-in replacement for assertions that are executed in both debug and release builds.

  * RuntimeAssertion